History of artificial neural networks: Long short-term memory

-Convolutional neural networks (CNNs)
+Convolutional neural networks

-The origin of the CNN architecture is the "neocognitron" introduced by Kunihiko Fukushima in 1980.

-It was inspired by work of Hubel and Wiesel in the 1950s and 1960s which showed that cat visual cortices contain neurons that individually respond to small regions of the visual field.
+Kunihiko Fukushima introduced the neocognitron in 1980.
+It was inspired by David H. Hubel and Torsten Wiesel in the 1950s and 1960s who showed that cat visual cortices contain neurons that individually respond to small regions of the visual field.
 The neocognitron introduced the two basic types of layers in CNNs: convolutional layers, and downsampling layers.
 A convolutional layer contains units whose receptive fields cover a patch of the previous layer.
 The weight vector (the set of adaptive parameters) of such a unit is often called a filter.
 Units can share filters.
 Downsampling layers contain units whose receptive fields cover patches of previous convolutional layers.
 Such a unit typically computes the average of the activations of the units in its patch.
-This downsampling helps to correctly classify objects in visual scenes even when the objects are shifted.
+Downsampling helps to correctly classify objects in visual scenes even when the objects are shifted.

-In 1969, Kunihiko Fukushima also introduced the ReLU (rectified linear unit) activation function.
-The rectifier has become the most popular activation function for CNNs and deep neural networks in general.
+In 1969, Fukushima introduced the ReLU (rectified linear unit) activation function.
+The rectifier is the most popular activation function for CNNs and deep neural networks in general.

 The time delay neural network (TDNN) was introduced in 1987 by Alex Waibel and was one of the first CNNs, as it achieved shift invariance.
-It did so by utilizing weight sharing in combination with backpropagation training.
-Thus, while also using a pyramidal structure as in the neocognitron, it performed a global optimization of the weights instead of a local one.
+It did so by sharing weights in combination with backpropagation training.
+Thus, while using a pyramidal structure as in the neocognitron, it optimised weights globally instead of locally.

-In 1988, Wei Zhang et al. applied backpropagation to a CNN (a simplified Neocognitron with convolutional interconnections between the image feature layers and the last fully connected layer) for alphabet recognition.
-They also proposed an implementation of the CNN with an optical computing system.
+In 1988, Wei et al. applied backpropagation to a CNN (a simplified neocognitron with convolutional interconnections between the image feature layers and the last fully connected layer) for alphabet recognition.
+They proposed a CNN for an optical computing system.